 - For questions regarding your application or other general questions, contact the National Passport Information Center (NPIC) at toll free 1-877-487-2778, TTY/TDD 1-888-874-7793, or via e-mail at email@example.com.

 Passport Application Processing Steps

-First, identify the appropriate form, complete it, but do not sign.
-Forms must only be signed when instructed by an acceptance agent.
-Forms are available at our office and online at http://travel.state.gov.
+Forms are available at our office and online.
 The Department of State’s web site allows you to complete the necessary forms online and print them.
 Using the incorrect form will delay the issuance of your passport.

-If you are renewing a passport, you may be able to apply by mail.
-Please visit http://travel.state.gov/passport/renew/renew_833.html for more information.
+If you are renewing a passport, you may be eligible to apply by mail.

 ONE of the following documents must be presented.
 Please note, all citizenship documents are required to be sent with your passport application.
 All documentation submitted as citizenship evidence will be returned to you.
 These documents will be delivered with your newly issued U.S. passport or in a separate mailing.

 - If you were born in the U.S., proof of citizenship can be in the form of a Certified Copy of your Birth Certificate issued by the state, city, or county of your birth.
 A Certified Copy will have a raised, embossed, impressed, or multicolored seal and the date the certificate was filed.
 Hospital Birth Certificates, and Abstracts from California and Texas, are not acceptable.

 - If you were

 born in the County of San Diego, you may obtain a copy of your birth